Lavel 'Tyler' Davis Jr. remembered with candlelight vigil in Ridgeville Sunday - NewsBreak

 NORTH CHARLESTON, S.C.
 (WCIV) — A funeral service is planned for Wednesday, Nov.
 30 for Lavel "Tyler" Davis Jr., the former Woodland High School football star killed in a shooting at the University of Virginia on Nov.
 13. Davis' high school head coach, Eddie Ford, tells Sports 4's Scott...

 NORTH CHARLESTON, S.C.
-(WCIV) — Police responded to an incident near the Ashley River in North Charleston early Friday morning.
-According to authorities the incident occurred at the end of Flynn Drive.
-The Charleston County Underwater Recovery Team has arrived on scene.
-There is no further information at this...
+(WCBD) – The North Charleston Police Department responded to an incident near the Ashley River Friday morning.
+NCPD spokesperson Harve Jacobs said police units are present at the end of Flynn Drive near the Ashley River boat landing.
+The Charleston County Sheriff’s Office (CCSO), Charleston County EMS, and the South Carolina Law […]

 Puppy with burns, 'grave injuries' found abandoned at West Ashley apartment complex